 The Mamquam River Access Society is a non-profit association that built value-priced camping on the spectacular Mamquam River in Canada’s adventure paradise, Squamish BC.
 They offer group sites, drive-in sites, forested walk-in sites, firepits and firewood, with various physical distancing restrictions in place for this summer.
 RESERVE YOUR CAMPGROUND ONLINE.

-As of June 24th, tent camping is available again at Fort Camping in Brae Island Regional Park in Fort Langley with physical distancing plans in place.
-Located on the Fraser River with 156 large campsites for tents & RVs, 5 family tent cabins and an on-site store, Fort Camping lets you breathe that good country air, while being close enough to the city to enjoy everything it has to offer.
+Located on the Fraser River in Brae Island Regional Park in Fort Langley with 156 large campsites for tents & RVs, 5 family tent cabins and an on-site store, Fort Camping lets you breathe that good country air, while being close enough to the city to enjoy everything it has to offer.
 They usually offer children’s programs with camp leaders, but those seem to be on hold for this summer.
 RESERVE YOUR SPOT ONLINE.

 Vedder River campground has re-opened for this summer with camping options for tents, trailers, and RVs.
 Located in the heart of the Fraser Valley on the banks of the Fraser River, this campground is a great kid-friendly vacation spot just a 10-minute drive from Cultus Lake, and nearby hiking, rafting, kayaking, mountain and more.
 Picnic tables & washrooms are available this summer, but every other site is closed in order to maintain distancing, and the playground, showers & laundry facilities are closed for now.
 RESERVE YOUR SPOT ONLINE.

 Just a short drive from Vancouver, Cultus Lake is a sparkling gem in the crown of the Fraser Valley.
 With beautiful beaches and a large and clean freshwater lake surrounded by spectacular mountain views, it is a very special place.
-Families will be happy to note that Sunnyside Campground, which is owned and managed by Cultus Lake Park, still has some availability for camping this July & August, with more options on weekdays.
+Families will love Sunnyside Campground, which is owned and managed by Cultus Lake Park!
 RESERVE YOUR SPOT ONLINE.

 Just a 30-minute ferry ride from Horseshoe Bay to Langdale, then a 1-hour drive up the beautiful Sunshine Coast, is Katherine Lake Campground located right near Pender Harbour.
-This picturesque lake offers picnic facilities, a sandy swimming beach, small playground, fishing, boating, 19 RV spots and 10 campsites, washroom facilities with showers and an on-site caretaker.
-This year’s camping season runs from June 19th until early September.
+This picturesque lake offers picnic facilities, a sandy swimming beach, a small playground, fishing, boating, 19 RV spots and 10 campsites, washroom facilities with showers, and an on-site caretaker.
+Ccamping season runs from May until mid-September.
 Reservations must be made over the phone.
 RESERVE YOUR SPOT.

 Born & raised in Vancouver, and co-founder of Healthy Family Media and the Healthy Family Expo, Angela is a reformed divorce lawyer turned healthy family champion!
 By day, she thrives on connecting conscious brands with busy Vancouver families.
 By night, you’ll find her wrangling two feisty daughters, choosing between instant pot or healthy freezer meals for dinner, and singing with MomChoir.
 She especially loves sharing her favourite family-friendly finds with other Lower Mainland parents!